Republican Group To Air Ad Accusing Donald Trump And Mike Pence Of Corruption

 If true, the allegations would be a clear violation of the Emoluments Clauses of the Constitution, which forbids elected politicians from receiving gifts from foreign entities, according to legal experts.

 Republicans for the Rule of Law has previously paid for similar advertisements.
-In June, as The Inquisitr reported, the group aired a video montage of conservative legal experts accusing Trump of obstructing justice in Special Counsel Robert Mueller’s Russia probe.
+As The Inquisitr reported, the group in June aired a video montage of conservative legal experts accusing Trump of obstructing justice in special counsel Robert Mueller’s Russia probe.